 There are several acceptable titles for ultrasound techs (technicians).
 They are also referred to as ultrasound technologists, sonogram techs, and diagnostic medical sonographers (or just sonographers).
 Regardless of name, they all have the same basic job description, which is to implement diagnostic ultrasound techniques on patients.
 While many work as generalists there are specializations within the field, for example in pediatrics and cardiology.
 Most practice in Stamford CT clinics, hospitals, private practices or outpatient diagnostic imaging centers.
 Standard daily work duties of a sonogram technician can consist of:

-- Keeping records of patient case histories and details of each procedure
+- Keeping records of patient case histories and specifics of each procedure

 - Counseling patients by explaining the procedures and answering questions

-- Transferring patients to treatment rooms and ensuring their comfort
+- Transferring patients to treatment rooms and making them comfortable

 - Using equipment while limiting patient exposure to sound waves